vezzolter/DSA/Algorithms/DivideAndConquer/DivideAndConquer.md

 ## How to Implement
-Depending on the situation, the implementation of the concept may vary, though the core principle, refined through practice, remains the same: solving overlapping subproblems and storing their solutions to avoid redundancy.
-Classifying something is always a tricky task, but to provide a structured overview, I'll suggest that there are generally two main ways to achieve the desired behavior
+Depending on the situation, the implementation of the concept may vary, though the core principle, refined through practice, remains the same: dividing the main problem into independent subproblems, solving each one in the same way, and combining their solutions to solve the initial problem.
+Classifying something is always a tricky task, but to provide a structured overview, I'll suggest that there are generally two main ways to achieve the desired behavior:
-- **Recursion** — solves each sub-problem either by recursively dividing again or if small enough solves directly; e.g. merge sort.
+- **Recursion** — solves each subproblem either by recursively dividing again or if small enough solves directly; e.g. merge sort.
 - **Iteration** — divides the problem in each iteration of the loop until original problem is solved; e.g. binary search.

 > **Note:** Since you can observe the ideas of divide-and-conquer in many other approaches (probably due to its extremely general steps), it could be quite confusing to determine which specific implementation is being considered.
 In most cases I have encountered, divide-and-conquer is associated with recursion.
 Therefore, I recommend associating it as the default approach, but not limiting your design thinking only to it.